MHersam/TagVis/README.md

 # TagVis

-An interactive information visualization tool for analyzing relations between academic papers through user-defined tags
+TagVis is an interactive visualization tool for analyzing relations between academic papers.
+Connections between papers are established through assigned tags or citation data.
+Tagging papers is facilitated by tag suggestions and users can collectively build (tagged) collections of papers, or discover further literature on their own.
+Visualized graphs can be saved and shared as interactive sessions.

 ## Build for Production and Run
 ### Prerequisite: